kavish-p/ewm-cli/README.md

 # CLI program for IBM Enterprise Workflow Management (EWM)
-CLI program to interact with IBM EWM for tasks such as resolving work items and creating new defect workitems
+CLI program to interact with IBM EWM for tasks such as resolving work items and creating new defect workitems.
+IBM EWM was formerly named Rational Team Concert (RTC)

 Build Executable Binary
 ============